human-solutions/fluent-typed/README.md

 enum will also contain the names of all the languages, which is really useful when you want to present the user with a drop-down menu listing all the available languages.

+Note that in order to get the warnings for unused message functions, you have to generate the file in the same crate as where you use them, and you cannot make L10nLanguage file part of the crate's public interface.

 ## Usage

 ```toml